Going to prison will disrupt a person’s life. Yet if a person develops a deliberate strategy, he may use the time to recalibrate and grow. Learn how.

 - What do you know about the challenges of confinement?

 - Why will your adjustment through prison differ from more than 50% of those who face continuing challenges and struggles even after they’re sentenced?

 Individuals who answer such questions with absolute clarity and confidence may still find value through the following information we include with this lesson on preparing to surrender.
-Those who cannot answer such questions confidently may benefit from personal coaching or consulting with those on our team at Prison Professor.
+Those who cannot answer such questions confidently may benefit from personal coaching or consulting with those on our team.

-Judges allow most of the clients who work with Prison Professor to get their affairs in order after sentencing.
-Instead of ordering the U.S. Marshals to take the individuals into custody immediately following the sentence, the judge authorizes the defendant to surrender to prison after a relatively brief period of time, generally 30 to 90 days.
+A person should get affairs in order after sentencing.
+Instead of ordering the U.S. Marshals to take a person into custody immediately following the sentence, a judge may authorize the defendant to surrender to prison after a relatively brief period of time, generally 30 to 90 days.

 In other cases, the judge orders the Marshals “to remand the defendant into custody” immediately following the sentencing proceeding.
 Regardless of how an individual begins serving time in custody, whether the time inside begins immediately after sentencing or after a period of time, similar procedures will follow for all.
 Some insight into those procedures may help.

 By understanding the system, a person can prepare more effectively.
 After sentencing, people can expect the following.